strtok/marwood/README.md

 ## Lexical Environment

+Marwood maintains a per-procedure lexical environment represented by a vector of shallow bindings.
+At compile time, Marwood computes the exact mapping of bindings inherited by a procedures immediate-outer-function (IOF), building an EnvironmentMap that instructs the runtime of what bindings to inherit from the IOF's Environment and Stack.

 ## Procedure Application

 Marwood uses the stack to pass each operand of a procedure being applied to